AndrxB/forstaa-alt/README.md

-# Project for Allan Steen Birk
+# Portfolio and services offered by Allan Birk
-> dev André Birk
+> Authered by: André Birk
-Start-date: 15.10.2024
+> Start-date: 15.10.2024

+Version: 0.2.19